Skip to main content

 Headings and structure

 Use headings and styles to create consistent structure to help people navigate through your content.
-In Word, you’ll find these tools in the ‘Home’ tab:
+In Word, you’ll find these tools in the ‘Home’ tab.
+In Google Docs, they are in the standard top toolbar.

 Headings